lubnahadi/Network-Enumeration/README.md

 # Network-Enumeration
 This Project demonstrates network enumeration techniques using Linux tools.
-It includes scanning, service detection , and information gatheringto identify hosts, open ports , and potiential vulnerabilitiesin a networkenvoirement.
+It includes scanning, service detection , and information gathering to identify hosts, open ports , and potential vulnerabilities in a network envoirement.

 ## Steps Performed
 1. Set up Kali linux in a virtual machine envoirement.
-2. Identified the targt system IP address.
+2. Identified the target system IP address.
 3. Used Nmap to perform network scanning
 4. Scanned for open ports on the target system
 5. Identified running services on open ports